Jack White (Irish socialist): Irish Citizen Army

 Dublin at the time of the White's UCD meeting was in the midst of the great lockout by employers of workers newly organized by the Irish Transport and General Workers' Union (ITGWU).
-White was incensed by the violence of the Dublin Metropolitan Police—in August 1913, he was himself caught in a baton charge (on Butt Bridge) and was dragged, resisting, to the police station—and by the intervention of the Catholic Church.
-With the sanction of Archbishop William Joseph Walsh, Hibernian crowds prevented the poorly-nourished children of the locked-out and striking workers leaving the city to be taken into the care of sympathetic—but not necessarily Catholic—families in Liverpool and Belfast (a children's holiday scheme devised by the socialist feminist Dora Montefiore).
+White was incensed by the violence of the Dublin Metropolitan Police.
+In August 1913, he was himself caught in a baton charge (on Butt Bridge) and was dragged to the police station, with Constance Markievicz "hammering the police on the back" with her fists in an effort to release him.

+White was also outraged by the intervention of the Catholic Church.
+With the sanction of Archbishop William Joseph Walsh, Hibernian crowds prevented the poorly-nourished children of the locked-out and striking workers leaving the city to be taken into the care of sympathetic, but not necessarily Catholic, families in Liverpool and Belfast.
+(The children's holiday scheme had been devised by the socialist feminist Dora Montefiore).
 White offered his services to ITGWU leader James Connolly (James Larkin was then in prison), proposing to drill union men as a workers' defence corps, a "Citizen Army" (and to put £50 toward their shoes).

-Connolly helped in the organisation to which Constance Markievicz contributed her Fianna Éireann nationalist youth, and in November 1913 the Irish Citizen Army (ICA) was born.
+Connolly helped in the organisation to which Markievicz contributed her Fianna Éireann nationalist youth, and in November 1913 the Irish Citizen Army (ICA) was born.
 Although in March 1914 he was again batoned, and charged with assault, White claimed that the appearance of the new force had "put manners on the police".

 But by the spring, having failed to persuade the British Trades Union Congress to vote action in support of the Dublin workers, Larkin was urging a return to work, and the ranks were thinning.
 In May 1914, White resigned, replaced as chairman of the ICA's "Army Council" by Larkin.
 He transferred to the new-formed Irish Volunteers.